How to Protect Your Dental Practice Online

 Our Expert Opinion

 “Cyber security is hugely important for every business.
 It’s doubly important for healthcare businesses because they handle patient data as well as their own financial data.
 If I were to ask you what your cyber security protocol is and you can’t answer off the top of your head – your business is in danger.
-You can’t rely on a simple anti virus programme.
-You can’t rely on a simple back-up.
+You can’t rely on a simple anti virus program.
+You can’t rely on a simple backup.
 You honestly really need to take cyber security seriously.

 If the NHS can get hacked then a small dental practice certainly can!
 It’s not just about hackers either.
-We at Samera suffered data issues when a fire broke out at one of the servers we were using for back-ups in France.
+We at Samera suffered data issues when a fire broke out at one of the servers we were using for backups in France.
 Since then we’ve used a triple back-up system to make sure it never happens again.
 Don’t take any risks with yours or your patient’s data.
 Sort your cyber security out as soon as possible – your business could very well depend on it!”

 Chris O’Shea